Lilium superbum

 Lilium superbum turk's-cap lily

 This native, perennial member of the lily family resembles the Canada lily (L. canadense) but the spotted flowers are more orange than yellow.
-The six flower lobes (3 petals and 3 sepals) are completely reflexed (bent backwards) to form the structure that is said to resemble an early Turk’s cap.
+The six flower tepals (3 petals and 3 sepals) are completely reflexed (bent backwards) to form the structure that is said to resemble an early Turk’s cap.
 The flowers tend to droop downwards from a tall stem.
 The center of the flower has a green star.
 The spots are reddish-brown.
-It is the largest and most spectacular of the native lilies with flowers up 2.5 inches in diameter and up to 40 flowers growing on a single plant.
+It is the largest and most spectacular of the native lilies with flowers up 2.5 inches in diameter and 1 to 12 flowers on average growing on a single plant.
+In garden settings, the plant can have up to 40 flowers.
 The six stamens with brown anthers are also longer than those of the Canada lily, projecting far beyond the petals.
 There is a single pistil that also projects outward.
 The flower provides nectar for hummingbirds and larger insects.
 The fruit is a capsule with many seeds.

 The leaves are in whorls around the stem, especially on the lower part of the stem.
 Near the top the leaves may be clustered or in pairs.
-The plant grows 3-8 feet tall in wet meadows, swamps and woods.
+The plant grows 3-7 feet tall in wet meadows, swamps and low woods.

 Contributed by: Mark Welchley